“A Million Wild Acres”

 Ever heard of the Pilliga Yowie?
 The Pilliga Forest, with its vast and unusual semi–arid woodlands spanning over 3000 square kilometres, is said to be the home of this Big Foot kin.
 Seekers are drawn from across the globe in search of this mystical (or is that mythical?) creature.

 Yowie’s aside, the Pilliga Forest has been long recognised as one of the most important areas for biodiversity in eastern Australia, home to at least 300 native animal species and over 900 plant species.
-It is a vast unusual western woodland characterised by native white cypress and iron bark forests, broom bush plains and vivid spring flowers.
+It is a vast unusual western woodland characterised by native white cypress and iron bark forests, broom bush plants and vivid spring flowers.

 Pilliga (or Billarga) is a Kamilaroi word meaning swamp oak.
 It was used back in the mid 1800’s as the name of one of the original grazing runs, near where the town of Pilliga now stands.
 Occupying about 500,000 hectares between the Namoi River in the North and Warrumbungle Ranges in the South, the Pilliga comprises the largest remaining area of native forest west of the Great Divide.